 Here are a couple of facts to get you started planning your trip, such as exactly which dates I traveled (so you get an understanding of the weather), how long I was there, which guidebook I used and where exactly I stayed.
 Later in the guide you’ll also see a map of all locations and tips for each spot.
 Enjoy!

-I got really lucky with the places we stayed during our trip to Northern Greece.
-Here are my top picks, plus an outline of the pros and cons of each location to help you decide if it’s a good fit for your trip.
+- Recommended accommodation I got really lucky with the places we stayed during our trip to Northern Greece.
+Here are my favorite places that I stayed in Northern Greece, plus an outline of the pros and cons of each location to help you decide if it’s a good fit for your trip.

 |Hotel||Pros / Cons||Check availability|